kailash-manasarovar/statement/docs/timeline/2024/october.md

 ## Nota simple from the neighbors flats

-- The nota simple for properties in Spain gives legal information concerning owners, debts, property details, etc.
+- The nota simple document for properties in Spain gives legal information concerning owners, debts, property details, etc.

 ### How are they poisoning me at home?